iag-geo/bootleaf/README.md

  - Address search using [OpenStreetMap](https://nominatim.openstreetmap.org/), Google or ArcGIS
  - Ability to share the map with current location and visible layers
  - Tooltips and info-windows
- - simple labels within WFS layers
+ - Simple labels within WFS layers

 The application comprises:
  - `index.html` - defines the elements on the page, including the map, sidebar, navigation, buttons, etc. References all of the other files